-What Your Poop Is Telling You About Your Body
+What Your Poop Is Telling You About Your Body, According To Experts

-While pooping may not be the first wellness topic you and your pals chat about over brunch, the quality of your No. 2 warrants serious discussion—after all, the texture, color, and frequency can reveal a whole lot about your health.
+While pooping may not be the first wellness topic you and your pals chat about, the quality of your No. 2 warrants serious discussion—after all, the texture, color, and frequency can reveal a whole lot about your health.
 Whether your poop is green or brown, watery or pebble-like, there's often a relatively simple explanation (and solution) for what's going on.

-While "normal" bowel movements can certainly vary, they should generally follow some basic criteria: "Poop can range in shapes from what I'll call bunny poops, which indicate constipation, to a thick pipe (ideal), to watery, which indicates either an infection, too little fiber, or some kind of food sensitivity or reaction," functional medicine physician Wendie Trubow, M.D., told mbg.
-"Poop can be a number of colors as well depending on what you are eating (which you know if you've ever eaten beets!) but tends toward shades of brown, from light to dark."
+While "normal" bowel movements can certainly vary, healthy poop should generally follow some basic criteria: "Poop can range in shapes from what I'll call bunny poops, which indicate constipation, to a thick pipe (ideal), to watery, which indicates either an infection, too little fiber, or some kind of food sensitivity or reaction," functional medicine physician Wendie Trubow, M.D., tells mbg.
+"Poop can be a number of colors as well depending on what you are eating (which you know if you've ever eaten beets) but tends toward shades of brown, from light to dark."

-Here, take a look at what your poop's shape, texture, and color can indicate about your body and overall health:
+Your poop color, shape, and texture can indicate certain things about your body and overall health:

 - Type 1: Hard small lumps that look almost like little pebbles and are hard to pass.
-This type of poop indicates you're constipated and may need more water and fiber in your diet.
+This type of poop is a sign of constipation.

 - Type 2: Log-shaped but lumpy and a bit hard.
 This type also indicates constipation.